Director's Page 2020

 Learn more about the Riverfront.

-Also, please check out the information below to learn more about some of our major accomplisments in 2020.
+Keep reading to learn more about our major accomplisments in 2020.

 In Fort Wayne we are very fortunate to have many great partners.
 On October 16, 2020 we celebrated our partnership with Turnstone.
 Four basketball courts in McMillen Park were resurfaced and enhanced and now feature a giant four-court mural installed by local artist Andre Portee.
 The project is funded by a $50,000 NBA All-Star Legacy Grant which seeks to expand the accessibility of basketball across the state of Indiana.
 Learn more....